luisfejaramillor/node-express-crud-womenwhocode/README.md

 ## Acknowledgements

-- Developers at Mint Bean Hackathon for providing the challenge for this project.
+- The challenge for this project was provided by the instructors at WomenWhoCode Medellín.
 - [Express.js documentation](https://expressjs.com/)
 - [Joi documentation](https://joi.dev/)